CarlosAMolina/postgresql/docker/README.md

 create database contacts;
 # Show the current databases.
 \l
-# Connect to the db as the postgres user.
-\c contacts
 # Create a schema that helps you get a logical representation of the database structure.
 # Required to see the tables when you are connected with psql.
 create schema contacts;